How to: Plan a local cycle ride

 Where can I ride?

-During the coronavirus pandemic, trail centres have closed and many land-owning and land-managing authorities have restricted access to trails in forests, parks etc. Always follow local advice and obey closures.
+During the coronavirus pandemic, trail centres have closed and many land-owning and land-managing authorities have restricted access to trails in forests, parks and so on.
+Always follow local advice and obey closures.

 How far should I go?